Ectosymbiosis

-Ectosymbiosis is a form of symbiotic behavior in which a parasite lives on the body surface of the host, including internal surfaces such as the lining of the digestive tube and the ducts of glands.
-The parasitic species is generally an immobile, or sessile, organism existing off of biotic substrate through mutualism, commensalism, or parasitism.
+Ectosymbiosis is a form of symbiotic behavior in which an organism lives on the body surface of another organism (the host), including internal surfaces such as the lining of the digestive tube and the ducts of glands.
+The ectosymbiotic species, or ectosymbiont, is generally an immobile (or sessile) organism existing off of biotic substrate through mutualism, commensalism, or parasitism.
 Ectosymbiosis is found throughout a diverse array of environments and in many different species.

 In some species the symbiotic environment provided by both the parasite and host are mutually beneficial.
 In recent research it has been found that these micro-flora will evolve and diversify rapidly in response to a change in the external environment, in order to stabilize and maintain a beneficial ectosymbiotic environment.

-Evolutionary History
+Evolutionary history

 Ectosymbiosis has evolved independently many times to fill a wide variety of ecological niches, both temperate and extreme.
 Such temperate regions include the seas off the coast of Singapore while the extreme regions reach to the depths of Antarctica and hydrothermal vents.
 It likely evolved as a niche specialization, which allowed for greater diversity in ectosymbiotic behavior among species.
 Additionally, in the case of mutualism, the evolution improved the fitness of both species involved, propagating the success of ectosymbiosis.
 Ectosymbiosis has independently evolved through convergent evolution in all domains of life.